Voting by proxy

 To appoint someone to cast your vote on your behalf you must complete an application form.
 The Elections Team can post an application form to your registered address, please call the team on (01502) 523238 to request a form or email the Electoral Services Team.
 You can also download a form, which you need to print off, fill in by hand and then return to the Elections Office.

 You can apply to vote by proxy throughout the year but an application must be received by 5pm, six working days before an election in order for it to be valid for that election.
 For any changes to your absent vote arrangements you must allow enough time for an application to be completed by you and returned before the deadline - we cannot process any applications received after the deadline.
+If you already have a postal vote arrangement in place and want to change to a proxy arrangement, we must be notified by the deadline for postal vote arrangements that you wish to cancel that arrangement before we can put in place a new proxy arrangement.

 If you apply to vote by proxy, your proxy will receive a proxy poll card or letter before the election that they can take to the Polling Station with them.
 If your appointed proxy would prefer to receive your vote by post they can do so, but they must complete and return an additional form and this form must reach us before the deadline for applications to vote by post has passed for any given election.
 If they choose to receive your vote by post then you will not be able to vote in person on Polling Day should you happen to be in the Waveney area.